tijmenvangulik/Ergometerspace/TeamRowingLoginLinks.md

 * User name.
 Send every user a different link with a unique user name.
 * Login type: It is not possible to change your login type.
 It is possible to join another team, but team captains can not join another team because they are the owner of the team.
 To do this you have to send multiple links or the users can log off/on to get a different role.
 * Include dashboard: Check this if you want to send a prepared dashboard to the users.
 A observer may want to see different things than a rower.
 When you use a map for the race you may want to include the map widget.
 The widget positions in the current dashboard will be exported. (not all the properties of the widgets)
 * Hidden room: Your private room will not be shown publicly to other users.
-Users can only login using a login link and not from the menu.
+Users can only login using a Direct login link and not from the menu.
 Checking this option will make it a bit safer.
 If some one knows your room name he could create a room with the same name just before you with a different password.
 You and your users will not be able to login any more and you have to create new links.
 With this option no one else will see and know your room name.
 * Welcome text: Text which is shown before the user logs in.
 * Map: Url to a kml file which contains the map.
 This option is nice if you want do a race which is normally on the water online using ergometers.
 See the topic  [maps](Maps/index.md)